gvwilson/thirdbit/src/fiction/iffy/index.md

 "That's better.
 Do you know where you are?"*

-*The whole world pitched sideways as something jolted Iffy's chest.
+*The whole world pitched sideways.
 She screamed as she tumbled onto the deck.
 Second and Third landed in a tangle beside beside her.
 Ice-cold sea water crashed down on top of them.